Updated: November 25, 2020

 Will My Union Pay Your Fees?

 Sometimes.
 Some Unions will even contact us on your behalf or seek telephonic consultation (i.e.; initial or second opinion) regarding your situation.
-Usually, the more serious the issue, the more likely they will either pay your fees directly or reimburse you.
-Nothing prevents any union from paying consulting fees on behalf of members or reimbursing those fees to members.
-The more aggressive unions seem to do this.
+Usually, the more serious the issue, the more likely they will either pay fees directly or reimburse you for fees paid.
+Nothing prevents any union from paying consulting fees on behalf of members or reimbursing those fees to members (more common).

 Is a Consultant Less Expensive than an Attorney?